-We commonly hear that plastic bags are not biodegradable, which means they can virtually last forever (compared to the human lifespan) and remain blocking the environment.
-However, a lesser known fact is that over time they spread micro plastic fragments that leak toxins into soil and drinking water.
+We commonly hear that plastic bags are not biodegradable, which means they can virtually last forever (compared to the human lifespan) and remain to block the environment.
+However, a lesser-known fact is that over time they spread microplastic fragments that leak toxins into soil and drinking water.
 Even when properly disposed of, because of their light weight single-use plastic bags are easily blown out of landfills, potentially damaging agricultural land and providing ideal breeding grounds for mosquitos.
 Furthermore, in developing countries like Georgia, where the waste management sector is not properly controlled, plastic bags can also cause blockages in local drainage systems, potentially leading to disastrous consequences.2 Finally, they pose a threat to the natural habitat around us.
 Animals, birds, marine life, and cattle often mistakenly eat plastic or use it for nest-building, which leads to entanglement, choking, and poisoning.
-Single-use disposable plastic bags have a potentially larger adverse impact, as they are incredibly hard to recycle, and consequently block the sorting equipment in recycling facilities.
+Single-use disposable plastic bags have a potentially larger adverse impact, as they are incredibly hard to recycle, and consequently, block the sorting equipment in recycling facilities.

 So, one must ask… is banning a promising strategy?
 What are the alternatives?
 And, why was banning chosen?

 Banning is a command-and-control strategy that works in association with fines sanctioning illegal actions.
 A ban might be preferred by those who think plastic bags should not be used at all.
 An alternative instrument, for example, could be taxation, which does not eliminate the possibility of selling plastic bags, but makes them more costly to consumers, who then internalize the real cost of using plastic bags.